 Many of these processes should be touchless or automatic, much the way unemployment has gone.
 That way, workers can focus on those who need the most help—the chronically unemployed, or people with mental health or drug addiction issues.
 Let’s push all the processing into the background and focus instead on having conversations around how we can move these people toward self-sufficiency.

 I also hope remote work is here to stay, regardless of when circumstances require it.
 It’s proven to increase productivity and increase retention, and it’s a sort of insurance against natural disasters or crises beyond the current pandemic.
 So, I’m optimistic that, despite this terrible thing, we’ll see some positive changes come forward.

 Can you talk about some of the ways Northwoods is evolving to support agencies through this time?

-The long-term goal is to continue identifying new ways to meet customers where they are and help agencies quickly and effectively transition to remote work.
+The long-term plan is to continue identifying new ways to meet customers where they are and help agencies effectively support a remote or hybrid workforce.